gatsbyjs/gatsby/docs/docs/unit-testing.md

 ```

 This is because `gatsby-browser-entry.js` isn't being transpiled before running
 in Jest.
-We fix this by changing the default `transformIgnorePatterns` to
+You can fix this by changing the default `transformIgnorePatterns` to
 exclude the `gatsby` module.

 ## Writing tests

-A full guide to unit testing is beyond the scope of this guide, but we will
+A full guide to unit testing is beyond the scope of this guide, but you can
 start with a simple snapshot test to check that everything is working.

-First we will create the test file.
-As you remember, we can either put these in
+First, create the test file.
+You can either put these in a `__tests__`
-a `__tests__` directory, or put them elsewhere (usually next to the component
+directory, or put them elsewhere (usually next to the component itself), with
-itself), with the extention `.spec.js` or `.test.js`.
-The decision comes down to
+the extention `.spec.js` or `.test.js`.
+The decision comes down to your own
-your own taste.
-For this guide we will be testing the `<Bio />` component, so we
+taste.
+For this guide you will be testing the `<Bio />` component, so create a
-can create a `Bio.test.js` file next to it in `src/components`:
+`Bio.test.js` file next to it in `src/components`:

 ```js
 import React from "react"